MooseCowBear/mercury/README.md

 Running the server: `bin/dev`

+Also required: Postgres and Cloudinary for image messages

 ### How group messaging works

 A user create a private group chat by selecting any number of other users.